rubenanapu/css/README.md

 * Margins:
   * top, right, bottom, left. `selector {margin: 1px 2px 1px 2px;}`
   * top and bottom, right and left. `selector {margin: 1px 2px;}`

+* `height: 100%;` doesn't take the whole page.
+It includes only the padding, border and margin, unless the `100%` is defined for the `html` element and passed down by the child elements.